-In all cases, the Executive Head Teacher or Head of Schools will decide which exclusion period a pupil will be subject to, depending on what the circumstances warrant.
+In all cases, the Headteacher and/or the Executive Headteacher will decide which exclusion period a pupil will be subject to, depending on what the circumstances warrant.

 In some circumstances the school may exercise its right to direct a pupil to receive off-site education to help manage a pupils needs and improve their engagement with the schools values.
 This will be in consultation with stakeholders and as part of strategy to avoid suspension and maximise progress.